scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/sympy.rst

 At the end of this session you will be able to:

-  1. Evaluate numerical expressions with arbitrary precission.
+  1. Evaluate expressions with arbitrary precission.
   2. Perform algebraic manipulations on symbolic expressions.
   3. Perform basic calculus tasks (limits, differentiation and integration) with symbolic expressions.